-There can be a multitude of different labels when it comes to addiction and recovery.
+There can be a multitude of different labels when it comes to addiction rehab and recovery.
 Individuals always end up being labeled as something during the course of addiction or treatment, whether it be addict, alcoholic, drug addict, druggie, etc.

 The trouble with addiction as a condition is that there is often a flood of labels placed on a person.
 For instance, the typical beginning of Alcoholics Anonymous (AA), or Narcotics Anonymous (NA) is the person announcing their name and that they are an addict.

-Recovery Without Labels
+Addiction Rehab and Recovery Without Labels

 When looking at these different points, it raises the question of whether a person can begin their journey of recovery without being labeled and without stigmatization.
 The short answer is yes.
-There are many different types of treatments out there that circumvent the labeling of people as addicts.
+There are many different types of treatments out there that circumvent labeling people as addicts.
 For instance, one such treatment is SMART Recovery, which uses tools and methods for coping and self-expression, while avoiding traditional labels.
 It helps a person to develop coping skills and obtain tools to handle negative self-evaluation or talk, which allows the individual to have ways to handle these things without falling effect to them.

 The bottom line is that these types of labels can have very negative connotations when it comes to addiction.
 A person who is struggling with addiction is simply that – a person.
 They are dealing with a condition which they need help for.
 The introduction of labels and the connotations, stigmatization, and preconceptions that go along with them is unnecessary, and in fact, complicate and worsen matters.
 The person should be able to seek help and treatment without being misjudged or evaluated negatively, as they are there seeking help and that is what matters.
 Overcoming the physical and mental effects of addiction can be troublesome and arduous as it is, and the difficulty of handling them can be compounded by these useless labels.
 A person needs to learn self-empowerment and self-reliance, and labels are counterproductive to that, whether it be someone else labeling them, or placing those labels on themselves.